pytorch/xla/CODEGEN_MIGRATION_GUIDE.md

 Note that this function should be directly moved from the existing lowering.
 Some Ops that were originally implemented in `torch_xla/csrc/ops/ops.cpp` use `GenericOp`.
 You will need to slightly modify their lowering implementation to fit the implementation provided above.

 ### 5. Cleanup
-Delete the existing op from aten_xla_type.cpp, tensor.h, tensor_methods.cpp, and ops/….
+Delete the existing op from aten_xla_type.cpp, tensor_methods.h, tensor_methods.cpp, and ops/….
 Note that sometimes you have to keep the tensor_method, because it is being used in tensor_ops like.
 So, before removing the op, cross reference it with `tensor_ops.cpp`.
 ```
   XLATensor s1 = XLATensor::sub(XLATensor::mul(u2, v3), XLATensor::mul(u3, v2), one);
 ```